DataBiosphere/toil/docs/running/running.rst

 output.
 For more information, see :ref:`loggingRef`.

-Error handling and resuming pipelines
+Error Handling and Resuming Pipelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With Toil, you can recover gracefully from a bug in your pipeline without losing